MuhammadBinNauman/Intro-to-IM/June1/README.md

 ###Note:

-if you try to draw more than around 120 lines the software stops drawing more thing. there is a low cap on the amount distinct drawing you can make
+if you try to draw more than around 120 lines the software stops drawing more thing. there is a low cap on the amount of distinct drawing you can make